 For the Cake

 - Dried Fruits (Sultanas, Currants, Raisins): These bring sweetness and texture.
-Feel free to adjust the mix based on your favorites.
+Feel free to adjust the mix according to your preferences.

 - Booze (Brandy or Rum) or Orange Juice: Adds depth of flavor and moisture.
 Non-alcoholic?
 Stick with orange juice.